varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 ## **Second Requirement: Write queries that directly answer predetermined questions from a business stakeholder**

 #### *IMPORTANT!
-SQL file located in `task_requirement_dml/requirement_4.sql`*
+SQL file containing queries to answer these questions is located in `task_requirement_dml/requirement_4.sql`*

 1. What are the top 5 brands by receipts scanned for most recent month?
 *All the items purchased in the most recent month (March 2021) do not have a brand code associated with them/or are unbranded items like produce.
 So, there are no top 5 brands scanned for the most recent month.*
 *One thing to note is that I have assumed "top 5 brands" to mean "top 5 brands that have sold the most number of items".
 In case we are looking for "top 5 brands that have the most sales", we can modify the query accordingly.*
 *In a real-world scenario, it would be best to confirm what the stakeholders' definition of "top 5 brands" is.*
 ```
 with month_year as (